-All employees covered under this by-law must submit requests for pay on time sheets available from the Town Treasurer before their pay can be processed.
-In addition, other forms may be required.
+The Grade & Wage Schedule shall consist of the minimum and maximum to be applied to Grades for the positions in this by-law.
+All employees covered under this by-law must submit Requests for pay and time on time sheets available from Town Treasurer before pay can be processed in addition other forms may require.